Budget Amendment System

 Overview

 The Budget Amendment System is the primary tool used by the staffs of the House Appropriations and Senate Finance and Appropriations Committees to craft amendments to Virginia's biennial Budget Bill.
-The current system was developed in 1995 using Lotus Notes as both the backend database and data entry user interface.
+The legacy system was developed in 1995 using Lotus Notes as both the backend database and data entry user interface.
 During each stage of the budget amendment process, amendments are prepared for internet presentation and inclusion into the printed House and Senate Journal.

 Challenge